 It may well be the case that improving those factors will boost widespread sales!
 This is where the paired comparison comes in very handy and is a way better alternative than to abandon the product's development due to lacking sales or to completely re-design it which, is time-consuming and expensive.

 With paired comparison, the objections are ordered from most to least important by pairing each objection by the researcher so that with 5 factors, as in this example, there are 10 pairs.
 Since every factor has to be paired with every other factor in turn.
 However, only one pair is ever put to the consumer at any one time.

 Which of the following was the more important in making you decide not to buy the ice cream?

 "The ice cream contains too much sugar" or "It's too expensive."

 He/she then indicates which of the two was the more important in the questionnaire.

-The question is repeated with a second set of factors and the appropriate box ticked again.
-This process continues until all possible combinations are exhausted, in this case 10 pairs.
+The question is repeated with the second set of factors, and the appropriate box ticked again.
+This process continues until all possible combinations are exhausted, in this case, 10 pairs.

 Too much sugar